Patient and Family Rights

 - You may ask for a second opinion from another doctor, including a specialist.
 You may ask to change hospitals or health care team members at any time.

-- You can request advice in making difficult medical or ethical decisions about your child’s care from the Hospital.
-Simply ask to speak with a member of our Bioethics Committee.
+- You can request advice when making difficult medical or ethical decisions about your child’s care.
+If you need this support ask to speak with a member of the Phoenix Children’s Bioethics Committee.

 Safe, Quality Health Care